 Most sites are up steps from the main trail but there are 2 sites which require a bit of extra planning .
-The Place of High Sacrifice is a 45 min upward climb, challenging but doable at a steady pace.
+The Place of High Sacrifice is an 45 min upward climb, challenging but doable at a steady pace.
 The main and biggest climb, is to The Monastery the big brother of the Treasury.
-A noticeably harder than the Place of High Sacrifice, at around 90 min at a continuous upwards climb, so water and sensible shoes are a must.
+A noticeably harder than the Place of High Sacrifice, at around 90 min a continuous upwards climb from the bottom of the steps , so lots of water and sensible shoes are a must.

 As the start of the trail to the Monastary is the furthest away from the main gate (at least an hour ) , I suggest going straight to it when the gates open.
 Then you’ll get the place to yourself when you reach the top.
 There’s even a cafe where you can grab a mint tea, and take it all in, but be warned I didn’t see a toilet, so maybe best to stick to just the one tea.

 The Bedouins do offer donkey rides to the top, which I wouldn’t recommend due to the sheer drops and narrow ledges of the path and the questionable health of the donkeys.

 Along the trails , you will be invited by the bedouin to stop to drink tea, which out of sheer exhaustion I stopped for a while to catch my breath.
 To their credit they were hospitable and the tea was delicious , I made sure to leave a dinar or two for their hospitality before continuing on.